divitsaini/Data_Science_Portfolio/README.md

 <img align="left" width="275" height="200" src="https://github.com/divitsaini/Data_Science_Portfolio/blob/main/End%20to%20End%20ML%20projects/R%20Project%20-%20Life%20Expectancy%20Prediction/What-is-the-life-expectancy-for-someone-with-dementia.png"> **[Life Expectancy Prediction - R](https://github.com/divitsaini/Data_Science_Portfolio/blob/main/End%20to%20End%20ML%20projects/R%20Project%20-%20Life%20Expectancy%20Prediction/Life_Expectancy_R.ipynb)**

 The aim of this report is to carry out predictive modelling of Life Expectancy of a patient using the GHO data mentioned above on Jupyter Notebook IDE using R-programming language.
 It is a Regression problem with the independent variable being a ratio variable.
+Hypothesis T-test was carried out to compare the two variables in the EDA section.

 **Language**: *R*; **Frameworks**: *dplyr, tidyr, ggplot2, caret*;
 **Regressors**: Xgboost, Random Forest

 #